Linux Visual Novel Reader (LiViNo Reader) provides a live translation of Japanese words rendered within a game, simply by mouse-hovering them.

 For detailed instructions about installation see below.

-All the following steps are performed on a 32-bit Ubuntu 15.04, but you can easily adapt for your distribution.
 We will download the sources of Wine 1.6.2, patch them, compile and install our new custom version of Wine.

 First let’s install some software needed to compile and package applications, as well as all the development libraries Wine depends on: